12 Tips To Shop at Kroger and Save EVEN More!

 Kroger regularly has sales including items on sale 10 for $10, but they’re actually priced at $1 each.
 Don’t feel like you need to purchase 10 items to get that $1 price!

-9. Kroger accepts competitor pharmacy store coupons.
+9. Some Kroger stores accepts competitor pharmacy store coupons.

 I love this!
 Kroger offers fuel perks on every purchase you make, which can add up to some serious savings on gas.
-To take advantage of this offer, just use your Kroger coupon every time you shop, and fill up for gas while you're there.
-Here are a few more ways to save on gas by using your Kroger card:
+To take advantage of this offer, just use your Kroger card every time you shop, and fill up for gas while you’re there.

 - Earn 2x fuel points every time you shop on gift card purchases.
 If you have a major home repair and are purchasing items from Home Depot or Lowe’s, buy store gift cards at Kroger before heading to Lowe’s or Home Depot and earn fuel points on your repair purchases.
 (Similarly, before shopping back to school purchase Old Navy, Gap, Children’s Place cards and more to earn gas perks on those purchases as well.)